 Understanding the Idaho Housing Market in 2021

-While Idaho has dominated real estate market news in recent months, its property values have actually steadily increased over the last three decades.
+While Idaho has recently dominated real estate market news, its property values have steadily increased over the last three decades.
 According to the Federal Housing Finance Agency, “the median home in Boise has appreciated 391%” since 1991.
 Of course, the emergence of a competitive tech center in Boise — one that rivals Silicon Valley, Seattle, and Silicon Beach — skyrocketed values in 2020.
 Realtor.com notes that “in May 2021, the median list price of homes in Boise, ID was $489.9K, trending up 32.4% year-over-year.”

 It's a Sellers' Market in Idaho Real Estate